abhay498/evasion/README.md

 The video demo can be seen under name game_video Respective docstrings will help you in understanding the code flow.
 Five files apart from README.md file
-   - game.py : COntains the coding part of game.
+   - game.py : Contains the coding part of game.
    - car.png : Image used in the title bar of the game.
    - crash.wav : Crash sound to reveal you have crashed your car into the block.
    - jazz.wav : Music that plays till you crash into the block.